JacobCanfield8/Trauma_Surgery_Research/Projects/Resuscitative Thoracotomy Mortality/README.md

 # Age Guidelines For Limiting Resuscitation Thoracotomy Mortality

-## Background
+## Background/ Introduction

 - Exploratative/ Resuscitative Thoracotomy is a life saving procedure in trauma setting
     - What is procedure & how is it done
-        - RT is a salvage surgery performed with the goal of locating and controlling exsanguinating bleeding in the thorax.
+        - RT is a damage control surgery performed with the goal of locating and controlling exsanguinating bleeding in the thorax.
 Additionally, access to the heart to correct cardiac tamponade and exploration of the diaphragm to identify diaphragmatic injury (DI) can be accomplished (Mitchell et. al).
 This requires patient to go under general anesthesia in the operating room (OR).
 The patient has antiseptic skin preparation applied and is draped.
 A left mammary anterolateral thoracotomy is made from the sternal margin to the axillary fossa.
 From this point the incision can be extended to a bilateral thoracotomy, also referred to as a clam-shell thoracotomy, which can be performed when access to right side of thorax or mediastinal structures need to be addressed.
     - How effective is it
         - As mentioned by Mitchell et. al, civilian literature indicates a survival rate of 1-2% for blunt traumas and 11-16% for penetrating trauma.
     - Why is it done/ goals/ expectations/ outcomes